taubman33/css-grid/README.md

 Using the grid concepts we just learned, see if you can spend a few minutes getting the holy grail layout built.

-> Try it!
-Don't read ahead!
-We'll go over it next.

-### We do: Griddle me this

-Now let's add our `grid-template` code to our parent element.
+Using `grid-template` code to our parent element.

 ```css
 body {